 [Nature Climate Change 5, 1022-1023, 2015, R.A.
 Houghton, Brett Byers & Alexander A Nassikas]

 We all rely on forests for water.
 They capture preciptation and run-off and replenish groundwater.
 Forests hold precious soil in place, reducing erosion from wind and water.
-The wetlands they generate are Earth’s filtration system, purifying drinking water.
-And they are rainmakers.
-Forests perpetuate the water cycle, returning water vapor to the atmosphere through their leaves.
+The roots of trees and their soil are Earth’s filtration system, purifying water.
+And forests are rainmakers.
+They perpetuate the water cycle, returning water vapor to the atmosphere through their leaves.
 This moisture accounts for forty percent of the planet’s annual rainfall.

 Regenerating Forests Can Improve The Lives Of Forest Stewards

 When peoples’ lives in indigenous and local communities improve as a result of regenerating the forest, they are motivated to be long-term, committed forest stewards.
 The benefits can take many forms.
 Reforestation jobs are just one way that rural families (often among the world’s poorest) can be empowered.
 Assistance in replenishing the soil and increasing crop yield is another.
 Some communities may want to plant fruit-bearing trees and medicinal plants on their own land or community lands.
 These trees can be a source of food and income and provide a sustainable alternative to cutting down forest remnants.